bartala/PalliativEtiological/README.md

 ## 📚 **Overview**
-This repository contains code and links to the datasets necessary to run the HeteroSciGNN Classifier model.
+This repository contains code and links to the datasets necessary to run the DrugMoA-BERT-GNN Classifier model.
 This model predicts novel drug mechanisms as etiological or palliative using node embeddings in heterogeneous graph.

 ### Motivation
 Understanding the relationships between drugs, genes, and diseases is crucial for effectively developing and selecting treatments.
 Our model aims to differentiate between two types of drug mechanisms: etiological (targeting disease causes or contributing factors) and palliative (alleviating symptoms).
 Despite its significance in drug design and repurposing, this distinction has not been extensively explored.

 ### Results
 We compiled a comprehensive dataset of 2,018 FDA-approved drugs, including their target genes, protein interactions, and disease associations, sourced from three biomedical databases.
 This dataset was enriched with manually annotated mechanisms of action (MOA).
 Utilizing this data, we created a heterogeneous network linking drugs, genes, and diseases, revealing notable patterns such as the prevalence of follow-on drugs (targeting the same genes).
-We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a HeteroSciGNN (hybrid GNN-SciBERT model)- for classifying drug MOAs.
+We evaluated three Machine Learning models - a fine-tuned SciBERT language model, a basic Graph Neural Network (GNN), and a DrugMoA-BERT-GNN (hybrid GNN-SciBERT model)- for classifying drug MOAs.
 The hybrid model demonstrated superior performance, achieving an F1-score of 0.934 in identifying drug MOAs.

 ## 🔗 **Resources**